 Users without a Teams service license or with Teams disabled

-You will want to make sure that users have licenses that includes Teams, and that the service is enabled.
+You will want to make sure that users have licenses that include Teams, and that the service is enabled.
 If you want to find users in the admin portal who have not been assigned these licenses, you can easily use a pre-configured filter to get a list of unlicensed users and then assign licenses in bulk to all the users you select via checkboxes.

 But what if you want to get a view of non-Teams licensed users?
 If this is your goal, then you have a few options.